Infinitode/CodeSafe/README.md

 > Running encrypted files at runtime using `run()` are only available in formats that can be understood by Python.

 > [!IMPORTANT]
 > When running `safe_eval`, make sure to wait for the Python file to finish its bootstrapping phase.
-This can be done by simple waiting for:
+This can be done by simply waiting for:
 > ```python
 > if __name__ == '__main__':
 >    # Run eval, etc.